Checklist + Funeral Savings Guide

 Share the funeral costs with family & friends across the country

 Your not alone and you don’t have to pay for everything by yourself.
 Your close friends and family can help share the burden of these costs.
-GoFundMe, the global leader in memorial fund and funeral costs crowdfunding, has developed a proprietary technology to make this process easy, efficient and impactful.
+GoFundMe, the global leader in memorial and funeral costs fundraising, has developed a proprietary technology to make this process easy, efficient and impactful.
 Friends and family may be close or far away, in different states or even countries.
 A crowdfunding campaign makes it easy for them to contribute, and help you.
 In lieu of flowers or cards, you can use a funeral crowdfunding page to help with costs.
 We’ve even helped establish memorial scholarship funds.

 We know it can be stressful to ask for help from your friends and family, but most of them would want to support you.
 You just need to show them how.